 Karina Vanadzina (PhD student)

 Karina uses phylogenetic comparative methods to investigate the evolution of life history traits associated with parental care in ray-finned fishes and passerines.
 As part of the experimental component of her PhD she is assessing nest camouflage in three-spined sticklebacks using imaging techniques.
-Karina’s PhD is co-supervised by Catherine Sheard and Kevin Laland.
+Karina’s PhD is also supervised by Catherine Sheard and Kevin Laland.

 Dagmar der Weduwen (PhD student)